bootstrap-vue/bootstrap-vue/docs/markdown/intro/README.md

 }
 ```

-If you are using custom bootstrap CSS, you can disable automatic inclusion of either
+If you are using custom bootstrap SCSS, you can disable automatic inclusion of Bootstrap
-CSS file, set the folliwing option(s) to false:
+and Bootstrap-Vue pre-compiled CSS files by setting the folliwing option(s) to `false`:

 ```js
 {